Full Circle (1977 film): Critical response

 Janet Maslin of The New York Times was unimpressed by the film, writing that it "manages to draw on every horror movie cliche imaginable and still make very little sense...
 As directed by Richard Loncraine, The Haunting of Julia is virtually scareless, and the camera angles provide advance tipoffs to the few frightening episodes that punctuate the dull ones."
-The Washington Posts Judith Martin gave the film a similarly unfavorable review, writing that the opening scene "has more of the real essence of horror to it than any number of walks down dark passages to the accompaniment of jangly background music.
+The Washington Posts Judith Martin gave the film a similarly unfavourable review, writing that the opening scene "has more of the real essence of horror to it than any number of walks down dark passages to the accompaniment of jangly background music.
 Unfortunately, after this one fresh approach, the film turns to dark, noisy walks," concluding that it "lacks the psychological logic of a good ghost story."

-In his book Uneasy Dreams: The Golden Age of British Horror Films, 1956-1976 (2010), Gary A Smith describes the film as a "dark and depressing "arthouse" horror film."
+In his book Uneasy Dreams: The Golden Age of British Horror Films, 1956-1976 (2010), Gary A. Smith describes the film as a "dark and depressing "arthouse" horror film."
 Conversely, Jonathan Rigby, in English Gothic (2000), discusses the various Anglo-Canadian co-productions of the period, saying that "Much the best of these offerings is Richard Loncraine's quietly disturbing Full Circle", noting also that "Loncraine makes the most of memorable cameos from fine character actors", and concluding that "the elegiac atmosphere Loncraine conjures up ... is almost tangible."